-Unit Min nimum Contact Hours Requi red
+Unit Mii Minimum Contact Hours Required

-Onit Didactic Laboratory Clinical/Practicum
+Offic Didactic Laboratory Clinical/Practicus

 Quarter Credit 10 20 80

 A contact hour consists of a minimum of 60 consecutive minutes of which a minimum of 50 minutes is dedicated to instruction.
 Certain courses comprise a combination of lecture, laboratory and/or clinical contact hours and will be awarded credit reflecting that composition.